arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 C: 2 LOGIN "arnt" "trondheim"

-The server sees that the password is accepted, knows that it and its JMAP alter ego the same password database, and issues a JMAPACCESS response code:
+The server sees that the password is accepted, knows that it and its JMAP alter ego use the same password database, and issues a JMAPACCESS response code:

 S: * OK [JMAPACCESS "https://example.com/.s/[jmap]"] For JMAP access